SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-After selecting an item in the items dropdown, web part will store the new value in web part properties and re-render the web part to reflect the changes in the user interface.
+After selecting an item in the items dropdown, the web part should store the new value in web part properties and re-render the web part to reflect the changes in the user interface.

 ### Render the item web part property in the property pane

-In the **ListItemsWebPart** class, add a new class property called **itemsDropdown**:
+In the **ListItemsWebPart** class, add a new class property named **itemsDropdown**.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {